Representation, colour and seeing.

 You will work in the studio with Clare painting and demonstrating alongside you and giving you plenty of one on one tuition.
 These are small groups so you are guaranteed attention.

-Over the twelve week course Clare will shepherd us from blinking incomprehension through tentative steps and finally quiet confidence as we learn to see the light that falls rather than that which it falls upon.
+Over the course Clare will shepherd us from blinking incomprehension through tentative steps and finally quiet confidence as we learn to see the light that falls rather than that which it falls upon.

 She will introduce us to the materials so that we will be able to choose surfaces, brushes and paints that best serve our purposes.
 Colour mixing will be explained so that you will be able to mix the colour that you see or the one you want to see.
 Care of brushes, palette and so on will be picked up along the way as we all go about the business of being an artist for the day.

 The studio day is broken by lunch at 1.00pm Lunch is shared around a table, life is too short to slum it.
 If you have a special diet you are welcome to bring your own food or have a word with us and we’ll see what we can do, in any case food is largely vegetarian and very modestly priced.